The government has announced the expansion of the Shortage Occupation List (SOL) to include a number of additional healthcare roles.

 UK immigration changes

-The expansion of the SOL follows the announcement of a UK elite visa as part of Rishi Sunak’s budget, as well as planned reforms to the now-defunct Global Talent Visa and Innovator Visa.
+The expansion of the SOL follows the announcement of a UK elite visa as part of Rishi Sunak’s budget, as well as planned reforms to the Global Talent Visa and Innovator Visa.
 Further to this, the Home Office has announced a new Graduate route that will open for applications on 1 July 2021.

 Kevin Foster, the Minister for Future Borders and Immigration, had this to say on the expansion of the SOL: